kbengine/kbengine.github.com/docs/installation.md

 ### 2. To set environment variables:

-KBEngine can read KBE_ROOT, KBE_RES_PATH, KBE_HYBRID_PATH system environment variables to do something.
+KBEngine can read KBE_ROOT, KBE_RES_PATH, KBE_BIN_PATH system environment variables to do something.

 	Linux: (if kbe be installed in ~/ directory)